HeavyBR/HeavyBR/README.md

 👨‍💻 **About Me**

-Studied Computer Information Systems at [Unicamp](http://www.internationaloffice.unicamp.br/about-unicamp/).
+Studied Computer Information Systems at [Unicamp](https://www.topuniversities.com/universities/universidade-estadual-de-campinas-unicamp).

 I've been working with Go for 4 years, but I do like to learn new languages, and I do know a lot of languages, both OOP and Functional ones.

 🏢 **Work**

-Currently engineering backend solutions at [Mercado Libre](https://www.mercadolibre.com/), focusing on high-throughput applications and maintaining a robust microservices environment.
+Currently engineering backend solutions at [Mercado Libre](https://www.mercadolibre.com/) (It's like Amazon, but better 🙉), focusing on high-throughput applications and maintaining a robust microservices environment.

 📚 **Books**